Hire Employees in Guangzhou

 Hire & Manage Teams in Guangzhou

-Run operations in Guangzhou, Guangdong
+Run operations in the capital of Guangdong

 Guangzhou (aka Canton) is the capital and most populated city of Guangdong province and the ancient birthplace of the Cantonese language.
 The city is home to 18 million residents and is a major hub for manufacturing, trade and is conveniently positioned right next to Shenzhen and Hong Kong along the Pearl river delta.